|Event description||Booking form|

 Tutorial on Safety Assurance of Autonomy and Machine LearningThursday 26 September, 2019 - London, UK

 The SCSC Tutorial on Safety Assurance of Autonomy and Machine Learning will be held on September 26th 2019 at the DoubleTree by Hilton Hotel London - Victoria.
-It includes speakers from the Assuring Autonomy International Programme at the University of York and industry.
+Speakers are Richard Hawkins, Nikita Johnson and Mark Nicholson from the Assuring Autonomy International Programme at the University of York and James McCloskey from Frazer-Nash Consultancy.

 This tutorial considers the assurance of systems that employ Autonomy and Machine Learning (ML).
 This is critically important with the introduction of such systems in many sectors, including air, sea and road vehicles.
 Societal and regulatory acceptance will not be possible unless the safety of such systems is assured.